Food Science and Technology Department

 Abstract

-INTRODUCTION: Alterations in the composition of the human gut microbiome and its metabolites have been linked to gut epithelial neoplasia.
+Introduction: Alterations in the composition of the human gut microbiome and its metabolites have been linked to gut epithelial neoplasia.
 We hypothesized that differences in mucosa-adherent Barrett’s microbiota could link to risk factors, providing risk of progression to neoplasia.

-RESULTS: The microbe composition of paired samples (disease vs nondisease) comparing normal esophagus with intestinal metaplasia, low grade dysplasia, high grade dysplasia, and adenocarcinoma showed significant decreases in the phylum Planctomycetes and the archaean phylum Crenarchaeota (P < 0.05, false discovery rate corrected) in diseased tissue compared with healthy controls and intrasample controls (gastric juice and unaffected mucosa).
-Genera Siphonobacter, Balneola, Nitrosopumilus, and Planctomyces were significantly decreased (P < 0.05, false discovery rate corrected), representing <10% of the entire genus community.
+Results: The microbe composition of paired samples (disease vs nondisease) comparing normal esophagus with intestinal metaplasia, low grade dysplasia, high grade dysplasia, and adenocarcinoma showed significant decreases in the phylum Planctomycetes and the archaean phylum Crenarchaeota (P < 0.05, false discovery rate corrected) in diseased tissue compared with healthy controls and intrasample controls (gastric juice and unaffected mucosa).
+Genera Siphonobacter, Balneola, Nitrosopumilus, and Planctomyces were significantly decreased (P < 0.05, false discovery rate corrected), representing < 10% of the entire genus community.
 These changes were unaffected by age, tobacco use, or sex for Crenarcha.

-DISCUSSSION: There are similar significant changes in bacterial genera in Barrett’s esophagealmucosa, dysplasia, and adenocarcinoma compared with controls and intrapatient unaffected esophagus.
+Discussion: There are similar significant changes in bacterial genera in Barrett’s esophagealmucosa, dysplasia, and adenocarcinoma compared with controls and intrapatient unaffected esophagus.
 Further work will establish the biologic plausibility of these specific microbes’ contributions to protection from or induction of esophageal epithelial dysplasia.

-Includes supplemental files
+Includes supplemental files.

 Share